Yusarina/Rinas-ChilourVR-Prop-Pen/README.md

 To use the buttons you need to use your pointer, like you would with UI buttons.

 Note: Version 1 is now obsolete and has been removed in new package versions.

+How to upload:

+Simply start a new project, import CVR's CCK and Import the Unity Package provided then upload.

 Images of version 2 below: